Title says it all, a XOR formula would be really helpful and reduce formula length when trying to test an exclusive or.

 If you'd like an Exclusive function or operator over a list of arguments, (only one TRUE argument produces a TRUE output) then you may use 1=(the count or sum of the 1s).

 In as much detail as possible, describe the problem or experience related to your idea.
-Please provide the context of what you were trying to do and include specific examples or workarounds: In a working grid I click 'show/hide' and select 'Time'.
-My time hierarchy is FY > Half > Quarter > Month > Week.
-I want to display…
+Please provide the context of what you were trying to do and include specific examples or workarounds: We are trying to visualize the various categories of our supply and demand across time in one combination chart through stacked…